Laurel Heights Secondary School: Programs

-Academics

-LHSS offers pre-advanced placement mathematics courses for grade 10 students, and advanced placement courses for grade 11 and 12 students.

-LHSS is the Waterloo site of the WRDSB's Fast Forward program.
-About 17 percent, or 245, of LHSS students are in the Fast Forward Program.
-Since 2008, LHSS has been the number one ranking school in Waterloo Region in the Ontario Secondary School Literacy Test, which is administered to all Grade 10 students in the Province of Ontario.
+LHSS offers numerous clubs, teams, and activities with over 10 choices per season.
 As of 2019, the Fraser Institute ranked LHSS as one of the best schools in Ontario with an average performance score of 8.1 out of 10.
 LHSS ranks better than 90 per cent of schools in the Waterloo Region and 85 per cent of schools in all of Ontario.